VonRiddarn/next-js-gemini-lab/README.md

 3️⃣ Run the project uisng `npm run dev`
 ⚠️ DO NOT DEPLOY ANYTHING THAT USES THIS CODE!
 The codebase is made for laboration and testing, not safety.
 Some parts are even AI-assisted with sub-par validity checking.

+## How to upload an image

+Right click any image from a public source with CORS allowed and press `copy image link`.
+Paste the link in the browser bar and it'll automatically show up.
+Note: If the image source page does not allow CORS you will need to source the image from another site.